► Our Volkswagen e-Golf full review

 ► Range of 186 miles lags behind rivals

 ► Easy to drive, high quality interior

-The Volkswagen has been on sale in the UK since 2018, and although it doesn't seem that long ago, such is the furious pace of development in the EV world, that it's beginning to look a bit old hat.
-Volkswagen has decided that it's decoupling its EV strategy from the ICE models, which means there won't be another e-Golf – but with the ID.3 delayed, the e-Golf still has a job to do for a little more time.
+The Volkswagen e-Golf went on sale in the UK in 2018, and although it doesn't seem that long ago, such is the furious pace of development in the EV world it soon started to look a bit old hat.
+VW has decided that it's decoupling its EV strategy from the ICE models, which means there won't be another e-Golf now the eighth-generation model is on sale.

-The good news is that the old stager still has a number of tricks up its sleeve, making it a desirable and usable electric car for a good number of EVangelists.
-So, before you decide to write it off out of hand on the grounds of age, let us spell out the good, the bad and the ugly of the Volkswagen e-Golf.
+Based on a relatively old design when launched, and far from the most futuristic inside or out, the e-Golf still has a number of tricks up its sleeve, making it a desirable and usable electric car for a good number of EVangelists.
+So, before you decide to write it off out of hand in favour of the flimsy futurism of the Tesla Model 3 or proven Renault Zoe, let us spell out the good, the bad and the ugly of the Volkswagen e-Golf.

 What's under the skin?

 The electric Golf was quite a step up over its 2014 predecessor, but lags behind rivals such as the Nissan Leaf e+ and Hyundai Kona Electric in terms of battery technology.
 But equipped with its 35.8 kWh lithium-ion battery, it still has decent energy density and is coupled to an efficient motor for an official range of 186 miles.
 We'll get back to that.
 It also has reduced rolling resistance tyre technology from Bridgestone, and a slug of usable power.